shawn-grant/caribbean-microsoft-internship/README.md

 - Have atleast 1 semester remaining after the summer.
 - Click each role above for more specific requirements.

+### Before You Apply
+- Update your resume, LinkedIn and GitHub (if applying for SWE).
+- Research the role and the company.
+- Leverage your network.
+- Prepare for interviews.
+- Stay authentic!

 ### Timeline
 - After applying, you can expect to hear back around 2 weeks, although it can take up to a month for some.
 -  If you are selected, you will be invited to interview.
   - Interviews are split into multiple rounds with different persons on the same day.
 Number of rounds may differ by role.
   - Everyone does atleast one behavioural round.
     - For SWE, expect 1 or more technical rounds.
 You may or may not be asked to write code, however, what is important is explaining your thought process.
     - For TPM, you can expect 3 interview rounds.
-  - Everything on your resume is fair game for questioning.
-Know your resume.

-### Before You Apply
-- Update your resume, LinkedIn and GitHub (if applying for SWE).
-- Research the role and the company.
-- Leverage your network.
-- Prepare for interviews.
-- Stay authentic!
+- Roughly 1 to 2 weeks after interviewing, you will recieve a decision via email
+- If you are given an offer:
+  - Review and sign offer letter and other documents in Action Center
+  - Pick your intended start date.
+Allow yourself atleast 2 months of time to gather documents and obtain a visa.
+  - Immigration team will reach out to begin the j-1 visa process.
+  - If you have not yet obtained a visa by your selected start date, your start date will be pushed back.
+  - If you are unsuccessful in obtaining a visa, your internship may be changed to be done remotely.

 ## Interview Preparation
 ### Behavioural Interview